cherepets/RaylibWasm/README.md

 ## Supported .Net versions

+> [!IMPORTANT]
-The project has been updated to .Net 10 (main), version .Net 8 is available in the "net-8" branch.
+> The project has been updated to .Net 10 ("main" branch), version .Net 8 is available in the "net-8" branch.

 ## Setup